MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention: DISCUSSION

 \subsection{Limitations}

-There are a few limitations in our study.
-First, our experimental user group is limited to college students, which limits the applicability of the results.
+Our study has a few limitations.
+First, our experimental user group is limited to young adults, limiting result applicability.
 Future studies can expand the sample size and involve more diverse user groups.
 Second, our field experiment is short.
 A five-week deployment cannot reveal the longitudinal effect of such an intervention technique.
-Moreover, if our time and monetary budget allow, our experiment design can be improved by making the \textit{Baseline} another two-week intervention session for a more fair comparison.
-Third, our current method for detecting habitual use and mental states relies on self-reporting, which increases users' burden.
-We only consider initial habitual use and do not consider the shifts in user purposes during app usage.
-As we mentioned in Section~\ref{sub:discussion:roles}, future work can explore automatic intent and mental state detection, and the data collected in this study can serve as a starting point for machine learning training models.
+Moreover, if our time and monetary budget allow, our experiment design can be improved by making the \textit{Baseline} another two-week intervention session for a more fair comparison. \review{Third, the validity and reliability test of mental state report questions needs further improvement.
+Testing convergent and discriminant validity, recruiting more samples for reliability tests, and using statistical methods to evaluate consistency are areas for enhancement.} Additionally, our current method for detecting habitual use and mental states relies on self-reporting, increasing users' burden.
+We only consider initial habitual use upon users unlocking phones, neglecting shifts in user purposes during app usage.
+As we mentioned in Sec.~\ref{subsub:implication}, future work can explore automatic intent and mental state detection, and the data collected in this study can serve as a starting point for machine learning training models.
 Finally, our study utilizes GPT-3.5 as a large language model, and its performance is still unstable.
-Future work can explore more lighted weighted and robust LLMs for local deployment, which can address the concerns mentioned in Section~\ref{sub:discussion:ethics} to some extent.
+Future work can explore more lighted weighted and robust LLMs for local deployment, which can address the concerns mentioned in Sec.~\ref{subsub:LLMRisk} to some extent.